imbaothu/dna_project_csci311/README.md

 Joshua Lee

 ## Project Information
-This is a progam that examines different sequences of DNA for the sequence with the most in common with the target.
+This is a progam that examines different sequences of DNA for the sequence with the most in common with the target, and returns the most common sequence.

+## How to Run
+Open the file dna_project.py and enter the name of the query and sequences file you would like to compare.